 A blepharoplasty, or eyelid surgery, aims to restore youthfulness to the eyes and rejuvenate the face by removing excess skin from the eyelids.
 Dr. Kaplan has an eye for facial rejuvenation as a whole, so when performed by a board-certified plastic surgeon such as himself, eyelid surgery can be one of the most influential steps to reawakening and restoring balance to the face.

 Am I a good candidate for a blepharoplasty?

 We all tend to age at a different pace.
 Some people may notice aging in their faces at a much younger age than others.
-Typically, patients who come into Dr. Kaplan’s office looking to improve signs of aging around their eyes are aged 35 and above, but there are minimally invasive options available for younger patients noticing moderate changes in the laxity of the eyelids.
+Typically, good blepharoplasty candidates who come into Dr. Kaplan’s office looking to improve signs of aging around their eyes are aged 35 and above, but there are minimally invasive options available for younger patients noticing moderate changes in the laxity of the eyelids.

 Can blepharoplasty be performed non-surgically?

 If you want to restore the youthfulness around the eyes but are not interested in getting any type of surgery, no worries.
 You may be a good candidate for the minimally invasive route of blepharoplasty.
 Dr. Kaplan offers both surgical and non-surgical options to help diminish signs of aging around the eyes: